Spain, Germany battle wildfires amid unusual heat wave - NewsBreak

 Wildfires were also active in three parts of northeast Catalonia: in Lleida, in Tarragona and in a nature park in Garaf, just south of Barcelona.

-Firefighters said that 2,700 hectares (6,600 acres) were scorched in Lleida.
-They added that they have responded to over 200 different wildfires just in Catalonia over the past week.
+Firefighters said that 6,600 acres were scorched in Lleida.
+They added that they have responded to more than 200 different wildfires just in Catalonia over the last week.

-Germany has also seen numerous wildfires in recent days following a period of intense heat and little rain.
-The country’s national weather agency said the mercury reached 39.2 C (102.6 F) in the eastern cities of Dresden and Cottbus on Sunday.

-Strong winds have been fanning a blaze near the town of Treuenbrietzen, about 50 kilometers (31 miles) southwest of Berlin, prompting officials to order three villages evacuated Sunday.
+In Germany, strong winds have been fanning a blaze about 31 miles southwest of Berlin, prompting officials to declare an emergency Saturday.

-About 600 people in Frohnsdorf, Tiefenbrunnen and Klausdorf were told to immediately seek shelter at a community center.
+Villagers in Frohnsdorf, Tiefenbrunnen and Klausdorf were told to immediately seek shelter at a community center in the nearby town of Treuenbrietzen.

 “This is not a drill,” town officials tweeted.